pydantic/pydantic-settings/docs/index.md

 You must have the same naming convention in the field name as in the Key Vault secret name.
 For example, if the secret is named `SqlServerPassword`, the field name must be the same.
 You can use an alias too.

-Nested models are supported with the `--` separator.
+In Key Vault, nested models are supported with the `--` separator.
 For example, `SqlServer--Password`.

-JSON objects and Key Vault arrays (e.g. `MySecret--0`, `MySecret--1`) are not supported.
+JSON objects, Key Vault arrays (e.g. `MySecret--0`, `MySecret--1`) and prefixes are not supported.

 ```python